-Dexter, age 11, who has AIDS, and his next door neighbor Eric, a little older and much bigger, become best friends.
-Eric also becomes closer to Dexter's mother than to his own, who is neglectful and bigoted and violently forbids their friendship upon learning of it.
+Dexter, age 11, who has AIDS, and his next door neighbor Erik, a little older and much bigger, become best friends.
+Erik also becomes closer to Dexter's mother than to his own, who is neglectful and bigoted and violently forbids their friendship upon learning of it.
 When they read that a doctor in distant New Orleans claims to have found a cure for AIDS, the boys leave home on their own, planning to float down the Mississippi river and find him.
 Written by

 Paul Emmons <email@example.com>

 Two boys found a way to make one summer last a lifetime.

 was a consultant to director Peter Horton

 (credited) and an uncredited acting coach on this film.
 See more

 When Erik and Dexter find Pony's stash of money, it's full of twenties.
 The next day, when Erik steals it, it's full of ones.
 See more

 Look, history is full of very sick people, who suddenly, for no reason at all, get better.
 And when that happens we call it a miracle.
 From the moment I met you I knew you were special, and that you might be one of those people.
 You know I'm tellin' you the truth, don'tcha?
 You can feel that inside ye, can'tcha?
 So don't let me down, okay?
 I'm countin' on you to make me famous.

 Bruce Davison played the character of "Dr. Jenson", but was credited as Dr. Stevens.
 See more